Luxxgit2k4/pacsaviour/README.md

 Before installing and using PacSaviour, ensure you have the following:
 - **Arch Linux or Arch-based Distribution**: The tool is specifically built for Arch-based systems.
 - **Root Privileges**: The script requires `sudo` to perform system-level operations.
 - **Reflector**: Make sure reflector is installed which is used for optimizing the mirros.
+If it's not there it will be installed as a dependency along with the pacsaviour.

 ---